savoy9/savoy9.github.io/_posts/2019-2-17-Dax-Aggregations.md

 Also, DAX is fun.

-Part 2, on applying RLS and this pattern to WWIs is coming soon.
+**Part 2**, on applying RLS and this pattern to WWIs is coming soon.

+>Disclaimer: I work for Microsoft.
+More specifically, I work for Microsoft Advertising.
+We sell the ads that are served on Microsoft websites.
+Mostly Bing.
+Much to my chagrin, I don’t have any of that [sweet sweet inside information](https://twitter.com/GuyInACube/status/1073692665571655681) about Power BI.
+Views are my own.